panchbhai1969/A-Neural-QA-Model-for-DBpedia/WeekFive.md

 ## Revelation

 Huh!, it's been 5 weeks, Now I am able to sense the importance of this project and the inputs expected from me.
-Till now I have only worked on the weekends for a few hours.
+Till now I have only worked in the weekends for a few hours.
 But I see now that this approach will not work.

-The project demands more commitment from my side, it's working as intended is going to make a huge difference and the possibility of a research paper makes it much more challenging project.
+The project demands more commitment from my side, it's working as intended is going to make a huge difference and the possibility of a research paper makes it a much more challenging project.
 In the last meeting I could see that even after a detailed proposal you need to work furthermore to make things happen and work as you want them to, the mentors have been very patient and supportive and I appreciate it.
 I will be devoting a larger part of my time towards this project, because I really want to contribute in a meaningful manner.

 Feelings of this revelation apart let's dive into what was done this week ;D.